 Project-Specific Delivery Facility.
-The route for the Gen-Tie configuration is depicted in which shows the extent of the total for the Gen-Tie configuration is depicted as This configuration interconnects at the generation side of the breaker on the low side of the transformer at one or more offshore substation(s).
+The route for the Gen-Tie configuration is depicted in One-lines are provided as the second of the total the second of the breaker on the low side of the transformer at one or more offshore substation(s).
 This substation will be installed on a Deepwater Wind owned collector substation within the Deepwater Wind lease area.
 This substation will step up voltage from 34.5 kV to 230 kV, and will also provide reactive compensation.